microsoft/FluidFramework/docs/content/docs/testing/tinylicious.md

 const client = new AzureClient(clientProps);
 ```

-To launch the local Tinylicious service instance, run `npx tinylicious@latest` from your terminal window.
+To launch the local Tinylicious service instance, run `npx @fluidframework/azure-local-service@latest` from your terminal window.

 ## Using custom domains with Tinylicious